Gathok/Recipes/README.md

-This is a simple recipes app, that includes a own database with "cloud recpies" that can be saved and edited locally.
+This is a simple recipes app that includes its own database of cloud recipes which can be saved and edited locally.
 Recipes can also be planned for a specific day.